attentionneuron/attentionneuron.github.io/draft.md

 <img class="b-lazy" src=data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw== data-src="assets/png/table_shuffling_results.larger.png" style="display: block; margin: auto; width: 100%;"/>
 <figcaption style="text-align: left;">
 <b>Reshuffle observations during a roll-out</b><br/>
-In each test episode, we reshuffle the observations every $t$ steps.
+In each test episode, we reshuffle the observations every <i>t</i> steps.
 For CartPole, we test for 1000 episodes because of its larger task variance.
 For the other tasks, we report mean and standard deviation from 100 tests.
 All environments except for Atari Pong have a hard limit of 1000 time steps per episode.
 In Atari Pong, while the maximum length of an episode does not exist, we observed that an episode usually lasts for around 2500 steps.
 </figcaption>
 </div>